shane-mason/FieldStation42/README.md

 ### About Station Catalogs
 Station catalogs are a binary representation of the video files stored in the stations content directories.
 When weekly schedules are being created, if a stations does not have a catalog.bin file, one will be created by recursively searching the stations configured `content_dir` for mp4 files.
 Each video file is inspected for length and other metadata and stored by indexed tags (directory names) in the station's configured `catalog_path`.

-*NOTE:* If you update your content, you will need to delete the .bin file noted in the station's configured `catalog_path`
+*NOTE:* If you update your content, you will need to rebuild the catalog using `station_42.py` with th `--rebuild_catalog` option specified.

 ### About Sign Off events
 A signoff event is specified by assigning a time slot to `{'event' : 'signoff'}` and will cause the video file specified by `sign_off_video` to be played once at the top of the hour.
 If `off_air_video` is specified, then the remainder of the hour will be filled by looping `off_air_video`.